 A solid choice for students, as in many cases it’s cheaper than renting an instrument.
-Users who play it professionally say it’s built solidly, and lasts for years; especially great for country and bluegrass thumping.
+Professionals say it has a solid build and lasts for years.
+Excellent for country and bluegrass thumping.

-May want to replace factory strings, and some bridge assembly required.
-Bow not included, and case tends to run a bit small.
+May want to replace factory strings.
+Some bridge assembly required.
+Bow not included, and case tends to run small.

 Even though it's solidly built, it's still relatively lightweight, making it a breeze to transport from gig to gig — especially with the included backpack-style case.
 Not only a good live performance instrument, it also shines on recordings.

 Users report needing to dampen the reverb, as it can vibrate a bit too much; some feedback at high volumes.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.